yogi1967/MoneydancePythonScripts/source/net_account_balances/net_account_balances_readme.txt

 LET'S GET STARTED:

 Let's start with a row that is <NOT CONFIGURED>.
 Give it a name - like Credit Card Debt.
-Now select all your credit cards from the picklist.
+Now select all your credit cards from the account selection list.
 Click each one.
 Hit Save All Settings.
 See the result on the summary page.You did note the installation bit, right?
 Putting the widget in place?
 You should now have a row which says "Credit Card Debt.    £(not too much hopefully)" That's the basics of CB (to create custom calculations)...
 "Custom Balances"...
 But you can do so many things now!